ziyan-li-code/optimal-learn-order/examples/accuracy/README.md

-# Continual Learning Experiment Configuration
+# Continual Learning Experiment Configuration (Accuracy)

-This repository is designed for evaluating the performance of models in **continual learning scenarios**, focusing on the accuracy across multiple sequential tasks.
+This repository is designed for evaluating the performance of models in **continual learning scenarios**, focusing on the **accuracy** across multiple sequential tasks.
 It includes tools to calculate both average and optimal accuracy metrics.

 ## Purpose
 The primary goal of this repository is to: